GiuliaMantoan/GMantoan/content/publication/paper-3/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Cumulative CRPS for alternative approaches to forecast and combination for one-year ahead US GDP growth forecasts.'
+  caption: Cumulative CRPS for alternative approaches to forecast and combination for one-year ahead US GDP growth forecasts.
   focal_point: smart
   preview_only: false